ETX-ASU/ring-leader/documentation/CanvasRegistration.md

 ### LTI 1.3 Tool Development

-A tool must be developed.
-The tool must provide the following:
+An LTI 1.3 enabled tool must provide the following:

 1. Mechanism to register platforms
 2. Two endpoints for LTI 1.3 launch OIDC workflow
-3. Mechanism to manage the LTI 1.3 token provided by the platform
+3. Mechanism to manage the LTI 1.3 token provided by the platform either by attaching it to the user's session or sending it to the client
 4. Mechanism(s) to use the token to callback to the LTI Advantage endpoints

 #### Mechanism to register platforms